-Teaching and research experience is fundamental to developing concrete knowledge, understanding, and practical skills for the advancement of a professional career in academia, consultancy, and other private and public institutions.
-The Teaching and Research Practicum specifically aims to build the professional capacities of doctoral students for a career involving teaching and/or research.
+Effective teaching approaches, skills and experience are fundamental to developing concrete knowledge, understanding, and practical skills for the advancement of a professional career in academia, consultancy, and other private and public institutions.
+The Teaching Practicum specifically aims to build these professional capacities for doctoral students. in the Department of Environmental Sicnes and Policy